 Bowers is a tiny town located in the state of Pennsylvania.
 With a population of 355 people and just one neighborhood, Bowers is the 1037th largest community in Pennsylvania.
 Bowers has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-Because occupations involving physical labor dominate the local economy, Bowers is generally considered to be a blue-collar town.
-68.42% of the Bowers workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Bowers, you'll notice that it is more blue-collar than most other communities in America.
+68.42% of Bowers’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bowers is a town of construction workers and builders, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Bowers who work in healthcare (18.42%), personal care services (9.21%), and management occupations (3.95%).

 Bowers is very much a car-oriented town.
 This is because the population of Bowers isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-As is often the case in a small town, Bowers doesn't have a public transportation system that people use for their commute.
+Bowers is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Bowers in 2022 was $29,411, which is lower middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $117,644 for a family of four.
 However, Bowers contains both very wealthy and poor people as well.